Computed Tomography (CTI)

 Overview

-Computed Tomography (CTI) technologists are highly trained radiographers who work with special rotating X-ray equipment to obtain "slices" of anatomy at different levels within the body.
+Computed Tomography (CT) technologists are skilled radiographers who use rotating X-ray equipment to capture cross-sectional "slices" of anatomy.
 CT technologists are essential to the medical imaging team, performing scans and diagnosing various injuries and diseases.
 In this role, you'll produce cross-sectional radiologic images of internal organs to be evaluated by physicians.
 CT techs are the primary liaison between patients, radiologists, and other support team members.
 Their additional training can lead to increased salaries in various health care settings.

 CT Technologist Program Entrance Requirements

-To become a CT scan tech in the health care industry, you must graduate from an accredited Medical Imaging Program such as the one at Elgin Community College.
-You'll need to be certified by the American Registry of Radiologic Technologists (ARRT) and have a special additional certification to work specifically with CT machines and ARRT certification on CT within one year of hire.
+To become a CT scan tech, you must graduate from an accredited Medical Imaging Program, like at Elgin Community College.
+To work with CT machines, you must be certified by the American Registry of Radiologic Technologists (ARRT).
+Additionally, you need to earn ARRT certification in CT within one year of hire.
 As with other jobs in this field, you will also need Illinois Emergency Management Agency (IEMA) licensure.

 Prepare for Immediate Employment

 The future employment outlook for Computed Tomography is positive.
 This growth is attributed to an aging population and technological advances allowing more detailed and accurate imaging.
-Additionally, as healthcare technology continues to advance, the demand for CT scans is expected to increase, which will lead to more job opportunities for CT technologists.
+As healthcare technology advances, the demand for CT scans is expected to rise.
+This will create more job opportunities for CT technologists.

 The median salary for a CT technician in the U.S. is about $64,000.
 Average pay ranges between $47,000 and $91,000 depending on experience level and location.
 Refer to Career Coach for more information regarding similar occupations and compensation.